How are you doing? As the holidays draw near, the days fill with opportunities to connect with friends and family, everyone really – or not.

 This year I plan to break out from the well worn groove and connect with myself and others "presently".
 Maybe in quiet ways no one will notice, I kind of hope so.

-While celebrating our connection and wishing you peace and joy, I thought of two breakout experiences to share, something old and something new.
-The first one took place in an iconic breakout location.
+While celebrating our connection and wishing you peace and joy, I think of breakout experiences to share.

-When that gate shut behind us, I knew something big had really closed.
+When that gate shut behind us in the Woodbourne Correctional Facility in the Catskill mountains of New York, I knew something big had really closed.
 We would not walk back through that opening until someone in a uniform told us we could.

 I was next!
-As my pulse speeded up, I thought the only thing I can do is connect, not go unconscious like a robot on automatic pilot.
+As my pulse sped up, I thought the only thing I can do is be present, connect, not go unconscious like a robot on automatic pilot.

 I walked out, took the microphone, and stood there -- gazed out at that green-sneakered sea of difference and let it in.
 Suddenly, as if it had a will of its own, my voice blurted out, "I've never been in a prison before."
 Over a ripple of laughter another voice from the back rows rang out, "Neither had I, honey."

-When our laughter died down, that group of men, incarcerated in the Woodbourne Correctional Facility in the Catskill mountains of New York listened in total silence while I presented statics on infant mortality and starvation in Somalia and the horn of East Africa in 1982.
+When our laughter died down, that group of men, incarcerated in the Woodbourne Correctional Facility in the Catskill mountains of New York listened in total silence while I presented statics on infant mortality and starvation in Somalia and the horn of East Africa.

 Those guys donated several hundred dollars, their gift to alleviate suffering across the world, an amazing amount considering their meager resources.